Quilt Show Forms

 To participate in the project, please make "happy" pillowcases and bring them to monthly meetings.
 They will be collected, laundered, packaged and delivered to various children's hospitals in Massachusetts.

-Chris Harrington is coordinating this project, see membership book for Chris' phone number or email address.
+TBD is coordinating this project, see membership book for TBD's phone number or email address.

 Click here to view Hot Dog pillow case directions